Submit an ATP Question

 Narrative Questions & Scoring Criteria: Public Participation

-What defines ‘documentation of public participation process’ (Part 2, narrative question 3)?
+What defines ‘documentation of public participation process’?
 Will a walk audit report work?
 Or an agenda from a public meeting?
 Walk audits, public meeting agendas, meeting minutes, sign in sheets are all considered appropriate documentation.

 Narrative Questions & Scoring Criteria: Cost Effectiveness